Phases of the Website Design Process

 Once the architecture for the site has been established we will start on creating the general visual style.
 You will determine the overall visual style, but we are happy to offer our expertise and make recommendations based on trends in web design.
 Always remember that one of your company’s goals should be to connect with your clients with an attractive and engaging website.

 After we create a few pages and have a basic idea for the visual design we take a designated timeout.
 This is time to let us know if you would like us to change the colors, fonts, layouts, theme, etc. Checkpoint #1 is the most important of all the phases of the website design process as it ensures that we are heading in the right direction and meeting your expectations for the website.

 Phase 5: Site Testing and Checkpoint #2

-Your website will be on a staging server while it is being developed.
+Your website will be developed on a staging or live server.
 You can share the domain with anyone you’d like to view the site.
 Site testing is critical as there will inevitably be a few issues that need to be addressed prior to the site going live.
-At this stage the site will need to be viewed on multiple browsers (Firefox, Safari, Internet Explorer, Edge) and multiple devices (laptops, tablets, and cell phones) to ensure everything looks and functions as planned.
+At this stage the site will need to be viewed on multiple browsers (Firefox, Safari, Chrome, Edge) and multiple devices (laptops, tablets, and cell phones) to ensure everything looks and functions as planned.

 Phase 6: Launch